 Book history is a rich area for experimenting with digital methods.
 From digitisation to digital editions, there is inspiration aplenty for your own research projects.
 In this video, I discuss three examples of digital methods in action: the Voltaire Library Project; a digital edition of the Janua linguarum reserata from the Taylorian Library; and the #ShowUsYourJanua campaign I undertook for my final project in the History of the Book course.
 In each example, I will take you through the process of making physical objects into digital artifacts that you can use to study your materials in innovative ways.

-The goal of this lecture is to help you transform your chosen materials from ‘analogue’ objects to digital artifacts.
+The goal of this lecture is to help you transform your chosen materials from ‘analogue’ objects to digital artefacts.
 This transformation can enable a whole range of new possibilities for exploring and better understanding your research.

 (1) A book, manuscript, image, or other object you can handle: this can be the books Professor Lähnemann distributed in class